- Course search

 - Develop both intellectual and professional skills for leadership roles in the public history, heritage and cultural industries

 - Study in a historic city and county, surrounded by visitor attractions including country houses, museums and industrial archaeology

 - Gain practical experience of the heritage industry, with work placements to enhance your employability

 - Build your networks and undertake fascinating real-world projects, drawing on our links with local, national and international heritage organisations

 - Explore public history and heritage at a global level, underpinned by our partnerships with universities overseas

 - Be inspired by our dedicated, enthusiastic teaching team, including historians who are published experts in their field and heritage professionals with vast industry experience

-Course code: TBC Start date: September Course length: Full-time: one year.
+Course code: MV7AA Start date: September Course length: Full-time: one year.
 Part-time: two years Campus: Kedleston Road site, Derby Campus College: College of Arts, Humanities and Education